jhellerstein/hydro/README.md

 **Higher level frameworks** have been designed to serve specialized distributed use cases.
 These including *Client-Server (Monolith)* frameworks  (e.g. Ruby on Rails + DBMS), parallel *Bulk Dataflow* frameworks (e.g. Spark, Flink, etc.), and step-wise *Workflows / Pipelines / Serverless / μservice Orchestration* frameworks (e.g. Kafka, Airflow).
 All of these frameworks offer limited expressibility and are inefficient outside their sweet spot.
 Each one ties developers' hands in different ways.

 **Lower level asynchronous APIs** provide general-purpose distributed interfaces for sequential programming, including
     *RPCs*, *Async/Await* frameworks and *Actor* frameworks (e.g. Akka, Ray, Unison, Orleans, gRPC).
 These interfaces allow developers to build distributed systems *one async sequential process* at a time.
-While they offer low-level control of individual processes, they provide minimal help for global correctness of the fleet.
+While they offer low-level control of individual processes, they provide minimal help with ensuring the global correctness of the fleet.

 ## Towards a more comprehensive approach
 What's wanted, we believe, is a proper language stack addressing distributed concerns: